 - Gender Violence Clinic

-- Honorable Michele D. Hotten, Court of Appeals of Maryland
+- Honorable Michele D. Hotten, the Supreme Court of Maryland

 - Corporate Diversity Pledges Fizzle Amid Layoffs, GOP Backlash, Bloomberg Law, March 9, 2023